cbmarie255/DevPortal1/devportal/themes/hugo-theme-air/archetypes/default.md

 image = ""
-comments = true	# set false to hide Disqus share = true	# set false to hide share buttons menu= ""		# set "main" to add this content to the main menu author = ""
+comments = true	# set false to hide Disqus share = true	# set false to hide share buttons menu= "main"		# set "main" to add this content to the main menu author = ""
 +++